KevinGnanaraj/Kryptonite-N/README.md

 Inside of the Datasets directory, students will find several variants of the Kryptonite-n dataset, namely for (n = 9, 12, 15, 18, 24, 30 and 45).
 For each variant of the dataset, the Kryptonite-n paper suggests a "success" threshold meaning a model that achieves accuracy above its threshold will be considered to have solved the problem.
 To check that students have met this criteria they must submit labels for the "hidden-kryptonite-n-X.npy" files.
 When students submit their code their models labels must be contained in  "hidden-kryptonite-n-y.npy" files in the subdirectory "hiddenlabels".

+### Testing functionality of our model

+Inside the main.ipynb jupyter notebok, there are a few cells that can be run to verify the test accuracy of our Neural Network model.
+This notebook requires the saved models to be in "saved_models/".
+Model for n = 9, 12 and 15 are present.
+Additionally, the source code for training the neural network can be found in nn.py if needed.

 ### Formatting

 The zip file "ImpCMLAuthorPack.zip" contains Latex source code for the formatting instructions pdf.
 Students are advised to simply place these files in Overleaf in order to stay within the specified formatting.
 Papers should be between 4-6 pages.